MuhammedBuyukkinaci/My-Helper-Functions/README.md

 print(temp.param2)#5
 ```

 69) The strategy pattern should cover increasing cohesion.
+It is swapping out the algorithm without changing the code that uses the algorithm.
+For example, defining different compression algorithms like z or gzip etc and using one of them in the code is an example of strategy pattern.
+Using the strategy pattern via classes is better than via functions because classes are combining data(attributes) with behavior(functions.).
+If we have different strategies and each has different parameters, set them in the initializer via dataclass or constructor.
+This way reduces coupling.

 ```strategy_pattern.py